 There’s a few options to consider if you don’t have the minimum 10% mortgage deposit amount.

-It’s best to chat through your options with a professional mortgage advisor because they’ll be able to look at your unique situation and give you tailored advice, but here’s a few ideas:
+It’s best to chat through your options with a specialist mortgage advisor like our Mortgage Experts.
+They’ll be able to look at your unique situation and give you tailored advice, but here’s a few ideas:

-You could consider saving up more money before applying for a mortgage if you don’t have a 10% deposit.
+Not nearly as easy as it sounds.
+But if you can, consider saving up more money before applying for a mortgage if you don’t have at least a 5-10% deposit.

 Ask for a gift